mateuszmidor/GoStudy/oidc-okta-client/README.md

 * IDP returns additional info for requested scopes in id_token (JWT format), attached in addition to auth_token.
 It may be "thin" token - with only basic user info
 * IDP exposes additional endpoint `/userinfo` for fetching full and most recent information about the user; requires authorization with auth_token

+## OAuth2 client app credentials

+clientID + clientSecret - just another names for user and password, registered in IDP to authorize the client application

+## OAuth2 client types

+* confidential - client app runs on web server and can safely store clientSecret
+* public - Single Page Application, android native, etc - runs on user device, can be infected by malicius software, can't store clientSecret

+## OAuth2 grant types

+* code grant - for confidential client apps; use clientSecret and clientID to get code grant, then exchange it for authorization token
+* code grant + PKCE - for public client apps; instead of using clientSecret, client app uses code_verifier and code_challenge
+* device grant - for public client apps without GUI (no browser to show login page), user gets login URL and opens login page on a separate device
+* client credentials - for confidential client apps that authorize themself directly with its secret without the user even knowing (triggered without user action).

+## OIDC

+* builds on top of OAuth2
+* can use code grant authorization for web server confidential apps
+* client requests additional scopes like profile email phone address
+* IDP returns additional info for requested scopes in id_token (JWT format), attached in addition to auth_token.
+It may be "thin" token - with only basic user info
+* IDP exposes additional endpoint `/userinfo` for fetching full and most recent information about the user; requires authorization with auth_token

 ## Bazel

 Bazel setup is here for educational purposes only; you can ignore it.